 Contract & Procurement

-The Contracts and Procurement established by Highways England including any pre-existing delivery vehicles must consider CDM 2015.
+The Contracts and Procurement established by Highways England, including any pre-existing delivery vehicles, must consider the requirements set out in the 5 year health and safety plan, as well as the legislative requirements of CDM 2015.
+This applies to contracts for advance works (such as environmental surveys, ground investigations and topographical surveys) as well as major schemes and maintenance contracts.

 The leadership must ensure the contracts enable compliance with CDM2015 and that: